peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* An arbitrary-precision decimal number rounded to the closest value representable for the given exponent.
+* An arbitrary-precision decimal number rounded to the closest value representable for the specified exponent.

 ### RoundToExponent

     public EDecimal RoundToExponent(EInteger exponent, ERounding rounding)

-Returns an arbitrary-precision decimal number with the same value as this object but rounded to a new exponent if necessary, using the given rounding mode.
-The resulting number's Exponent property will not necessarily be the given exponent; use the Quantize method instead to give the result a particular exponent.
+Returns an arbitrary-precision decimal number with the same value as this object but rounded to a new exponent if necessary, using the specified rounding mode.
+The resulting number's Exponent property will not necessarily be the specified exponent; use the Quantize method instead to give the result a particular exponent.

 **Parameters:**